This post may contain affiliate links. Please read our disclosure policy.

 Step 1: Roast the Butternut Squash

 To start, preheat the oven to 400ºF.
 Grab an all-purpose baking sheet like this one, and spread out your cubes of squash.
-Toss in 2 tablespoon olive or avocado oil (my preferred roasting oil), and salt.
+Toss in 2 Tbsp olive or avocado oil (my preferred roasting oil), and salt.

 Place in the oven and bake for 25 to 35 minutes, until the squash is tender and lightly browned.